thenexthub/Codira/docs/TypeChecker.md

-The simplification process breaks down constraints into simpler constraints, and each different kind of constraint is handled by different rules based on the Swift type system.
+The simplification process breaks down constraints into simpler constraints, and each different kind of constraint is handled by different rules based on the Codira type system.
 The constraints fall into five categories: relational constraints, member constraints, type properties, conjunctions, and disjunctions.
 Only the first three kinds of constraints have interesting simplification rules, and are